Last updated on September 29th, 2023 at 10:20 am

 In this article, we’ll cover all you need to know about glutathione, what it is, what it does for the body, and the different types.
-We will also answer your questions like what foods contain glutathione, the benefits of glutathione, and of course, what are the best glutathione supplements?
+We will also answer your questions like what foods contain glutathione, glutathione benefits, and of course, what is the best glutathione supplement brand?

 What is Glutathione?

 Glutathione(1) pronounced gloo·tuh·thai·own, is a tripeptide consisting of three amino acids; cysteine, glycine, and glutamic acid.
 It is found in plants, fungi, animals, and some bacteria.
 The human body produces this critical compound that plays an essential role in our body.
 We can help our body by eating foods high in glutathione or by glutathione supplementation.

 As previously mentioned, glutathione is an antioxidant that helps reduce oxidative stress.
 It also helps prevent free radicals from damaging cells within the body.
 This powerful antioxidant may therefore reduce oxidative stress markers in the body as well as reduce the symptoms of inflammation caused by an autoimmune disease.
 It may also help address toxin exposure by transporting amino acids across cell membranes.
 It also works to detoxify chemicals within the liver (2).

 Glutathione plays an important role in our central nervous system helping to prevent oxidative damage and increased oxidative stress.
 According to an article published about glutathione synthesis (3), it is vital to the health of our immune system.
 In fact, some would argue that the main function of glutathione is to perfect the innate immune response to infection (4).